danielmapar/VRFoundations/README.md

     * Check project code for full implementation

 * `Shader` is code to create a custom `Material` and run it on the GPU.
 Like the ocean `Shader` we can manipulate materials in real time.

+* What method is used to create a new object in the scene?
+    * `Instantiate`

 * Lesson Review